GeorgeDurieux/USA-Phone-Number-Validator/README.md

 US PHONE NUMBER VALIDATOR

 Welcome to the US Phone Number Validator!
 This is a simple web-based tool that allows you to check if a phone number is valid in the US.
+FreeCodeCamp excercise.

 HOW TO USE: